dashpay/docs/wallets/electrum/security.rst

 Restore
 -------

-The only thing needed to recover an Dash Electrum wallet on another computer is its seed.
+The only thing needed to recover a Dash Electrum wallet on another computer is its seed.
 You can test wallet recovery with your current installation of Dash Electrum by removing the wallet data from the application data folder.
 This optional procedure is described below.